LukasWoodtli/WebPage/content/odbc_postgres.md

+---
-Title: ODBC and PostgreSQL
+title: ODBC and PostgreSQL
-Category: Programming
+category: Programming
-Tags: SQL
+tags: [SQL]
+---
 This page collects just some random, incomplete information about ODBC and PostgreSQL on Linux.